cohnon/cosm/README.md

-# cosi
+# cosm

-The Cosy IR for the Cosy Machine
+The Cosy Machine